triwav/roku-test-automation/README.md

 RTA contains most of the standard ECP commands including:

 - Launching/deeplinking into a channel
 - Sending keypress and keypress sequences to the device
 - Sending text to the device
 - Getting the current active app
+- Getting the media player

 ---